 Organic revenue growth represents the period-over-period growth in revenue related to partner firms, including growth related to acquisitions of wealth management practices and customer relationships by Focus' partner firms, including Connectus, and partner firms that have merged, that for the entire periods presented are included in Focus' consolidated statements of operations for the entire periods presented.
-Focus believes these growth statistics are useful in that they present full-period revenue growth of partner firms on a "same store" basis exclusive of the effect of the partial period results of partner firms that are acquired during the comparable periods.
-Non-GAAP Financial Measures-Cash Flow Available for Capital Allocation" for a reconciliation and more information on this measure.
+Focus believes these growth statistics are useful in that they present full-period revenue growth of partner firms on a "same store" basis exclusive of the effect of the partial periods.

+partner firms that are acquired during the comparable periods.

+3 Non-GAAP financial measure.
+Please see the section entitled "Reconciliation of Non-GAAP Financial Measures - Cash Flow Available for Capital Allocation" for a reconciliation of and more information on this measure.